devsecopsgirl/internship-appsecco/docs/problem-statement.md

 3. Do document extensively in markdown and deploy the documentation in a MkDocs website.
 4. Setting up the basic pipeline.
 5. Next, [SuiteCRM](https://suitecrm.com/) should get deployed in a server that is the second VM, I installed.
+6. Deployment of SuiteCRM on production server through jenkins pipeline.